Zeek999999/Ezekiel_BSE_Portfolio/index.md

  irrecv.resume(); //receive the next value
 }
 ```
-<p>The code for receiving and acting on the IR signal for moving forward, this prototype stopping after a few seconds of moving</p>
+The code for receiving and acting on the IR signal for moving forward, this prototype stopping after a few seconds of moving

 ```c++
 if (irrecv.decode(&results)) {